-In the last part of this experiment, water moves into the Gummy Bear, where there are fewer water molecules, making it swell up.
-The water keeps moving until the water molecules are evenly spaced out (for example: when they have reached equilibrium).
-The molecules will stop diffusing when they reach equilibrium or when there is the same concentration of water molecules in the gummy bears as there are outside of the gummy bears.
+In the last part of this experiment, water moves into the Gummy Bear, clearly where there are fewer water molecules.
+Therefore, making it swell up.
+In fact, the water keeps moving until the water molecules are evenly spaced out (for example: when they have reached equilibrium).
+In the end, the molecules will stop diffusing when they reach equilibrium or when there is the same concentration of water molecules in the gummy bears as there are outside of the gummy bears.

-Every good experiment makes use of lab notes.
-We’ve compiled a set that will help you work through this experiment and learn the science behind it.
+Obviously, every good experiment makes use of lab notes.
+Along with the steps above, we’ve compiled gummy bear experiment notes that will help you work through this experiment and learn the science behind it.
 This set includes Gummy Bear Science:

 - Terms to define

 - Experiment Follow-up Questions